eric-filishtiner/fa21-cse110-lab3/standup.md

 What will you do today?

-Are there any impediments in your way?
+Are there any impediments to progress?